muquit/mailsend-go/docs/examples.md

 ```

 ## Attach a PDF file
 MIME type will be detected.
-Content-Disposition will be set to "attchment",
+Content-Disposition will be set to "attachment",
 Content-Transfer-Encoding will be "Base64".
 Notice, "attach" is a command it
 took -file as an arg.
 The command "attach" can repeat.
 ```